Waste & Transfer Facilities Services (Tip)« Back

 The new legislation will require the following changes:

 - Council must ensure a weighbridge is in operation at every landfill site by 2029.
-To avoid the expense of several weighbridges, Council has elected to close some of the smaller landfills and construct Transfer Facilities.
+Council has elected to close five (5) of the smaller landfills and construct Transfer Facilities.

 - What is a Transfer Facility?